defenseunicorns/uds-cli/docs/runner.md

   - name: echo-env
     envPath: ./path/to/.env
     actions:
-      - cmd: echo differnt task $FOO
+      - cmd: echo different task $FOO
 ```

-If a default is not specified for a variable, the UDS runner will look at your environment variables for a match prefixed with `UDS_`.
+#### Variable Precedence
+Variable precedence is as follows, from least to most specific:
+- Variable defaults set in YAML
+- Environment variables prefixed with `UDS_`
+- Variables set with the `--set` flag in the CLI

+That is to say, variables set via the `--set` flag take precedence over all other variables.
+The exception to this precedence order is when a variable is modified using `setVariable`, which will change the value of the variable during runtime.

 ### Files